ayeks/ansible-pi_grafana-influxdb-python/README.md

-# Provision Grafana, InfluxDB and Python Scripts to 3 RaspberryPIs with Ansible
+# Provision Grafana, InfluxDB and Python Scripts to multiple RaspberryPIs with Ansible

 This repository is an fork of [ansible-pi](https://github.com/motdotla/ansible-pi), which is a nice starting point for Ansible automation.
+I use it for automating my sensor setup which consists of 2 RaspberryPI Zero W with a BME680 environmental sensor and one RaspberryPI 3 as webserver.
+Feel free to have a look at my [blogpost](https://ayeks.de/2018/05/bme680-influxdb-grafana/) for more information on that.

 **Whats included in this repository?**